 Currently in Arizona, only 42 percent of Arizonans have a postsecondary degree.
 However, we know that by the year 2020, 68 percent of the jobs will require some form of postsecondary degree, license or credential.
 Recognizing the need to increase the number of individuals with a degree, Arizona recently adopted a goal to increase the postsecondary degree percentage from 42 percent to 60 percent.
 This is a statewide effort that Helios supports and is working diligently to help meet.

 One way that Helios is helping to increase Arizona’s postsecondary degree attainment rate is through our College Knowing & Going initiative.
-Launched one year ago, this college and career readiness program supports 18 partner school districts throughout Arizona, many of which represent low-income, Latino student populations.
+Launched in 2016, this college and career readiness program supports 18 partner school districts throughout Arizona, many of which represent low-income, Latino student populations.

 The four-year investment, in partnership with College Success Arizona, the Arizona College Access Network (AzCAN), the Northern Arizona College Resource Center, and the Metropolitan Education Commission provides critical college-going services to high school juniors and seniors in the partner school districts.

 “Our ultimate goal is to increase the number of students in Arizona who complete a postsecondary education,” said Julie Norwood, Director of Program Services for Helios Education Foundation.
 “The college-going process can be challenging for students – especially those from low-income communities and first-generation households.
 We want to help them navigate the steps they need to take to ensure they are on the right path toward college completion.”

 College Knowing & Going provides students in the partner school districts with:

 - The opportunity to take the ACT – college entrance exam – during the school day, at no cost to the student.